 Explore their website if you want to deepen your knowledge on the organsiation and to find out how you can get involved with the various ideas and projects that they support and sponsor.
 However in this post I want to quickly highlight one campaign that XPRIZE has begun, that truly shows the future for solving the world’s greatest and most endemic problems.

 XPRIZE has launched the Global Learning XPRIZE, which is an incentive-based campaign attempting to find innovative ways to teach children anywhere in the world to read, write, and perform arithmetic, fully autonomously.
 The brief is for individuals or organisation anywhere around the world to create a tablet-based Open Source software (on the android platform) that enable participating teams to create everlasting change on the world.
-This is not an exaggeration, as XPRIZE state “The impact of this technology [will be] to bring literacy to over 250 million children around the world”.
+This is not an exaggeration, as XPRIZE state “The impact of this technology to bring literacy to over 250 million children around the world”.

 They don’t think small.